PINCHED NERVE IN THE NECK

 - Diagnostic Spinal Injections: Physicians might use strategic injections at specific spinal levels to confirm the source of pain.
 This can also help in customizing a treatment plan tailored to the patient’s unique symptoms.

-- Blood Tests: In certain cases, blood tests may be recommended to evaluate thyroid levels or fasting blood glucose readings, which can influence nerve health.
+- Blood Tests: In certain cases, doctors may recommend blood tests to evaluate thyroid levels or fasting blood glucose readings, which can influence nerve health.

 By using a combination of these diagnostic tools, doctors can accurately determine the presence and extent of a pinched nerve, paving the way for effective treatment strategies.